 But like everything, it is not without drawbacks, which, from our point of view, are totally justified:

 Sacrifice for parents: Such a sacrifice can be minimized with good organization.
 This should not be an excuse for children to do activities!

 Difficulty combining it with studies: As children get older, it becomes increasingly difficult to combine studies with extracurricular activities.
 However, once again, with good organization and adaptation of out-of-school activities, both can be done at the same time.

 If you are thinking of signing your child up for an extracurricular activity, and you may not decide which one will benefit them the most.
 We can help you with it.
 We assume that all activities have incalculable benefits.
 Let’s see some:

-Sports such as soccer, basketball or volleyball: Sports played as a team are the most requested.
+Sports such as soccer, basketball or volleyball: Sports played as a team is the most requested.
 Children generally get trained for two days a week and play the game on the third day, most probably, on the weekend.
 They bring companionship.